gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/discord.md

 ### Screen sharing on Wayland {#screen_sharing_on_wayland}

 Since December 2024, Discord Canary supports screen sharing on Wayland.
-Alternatively, you can use the web version on a browser that supports screen sharing on Wayland, or an [unofficial client](Discord#Unofficial_Clients "unofficial client"){.wikilink} like *Webcord* or *Vesktop*, both of which have fixed this issue in their own ways.
+Alternatively, you can use the web version on a browser that supports screen sharing on Wayland, or an [unofficial client](Discord#Unofficial_Clients "wikilink") like *Webcord* or *Vesktop*, both of which have fixed this issue in their own ways.
 `{{Note|Remember to configure an [https://wiki.archlinux.org/title/XDG_Desktop_Portal#List_of_backends_and_interfaces XDG Desktop Portal] with screen cast capabilities!}}`{=mediawiki}

 ### Notifications causing crashes {#notifications_causing_crashes}

 Discord will crash if there is no compatible notification daemon running.
-This issue is only prevalent in custom desktop environments, such as [Sway](Sway "Sway"){.wikilink} or [Hyprland](Hyprland "Hyprland"){.wikilink}.
+This issue is only prevalent in custom desktop environments, such as [Sway](Sway "wikilink") or [Hyprland](Hyprland "wikilink").
 Comprehensive documentation usually exists for most window managers/compositors and can be found on their respective wikis.
 Nixpkgs provides a few standalone notification daemons such as `pkgs.dunst` and `pkgs.mako`.
 You may optionally use a notification daemon from a larger DE, such as `pkgs.lxqt.lxqt-notificationd`, however it is unclear how effective these will be outside of their normal environment.

 ``` nixos
 { config, lib, pkgs, ... }: {